Olivia Munn, 40, Goes Braless In A Green Slip Dress In Alluring Kitchen Video

 "You look fantastic!
 Dig your style!" a third admirer wrote.

-Olivia might be serving up looks from the comfort of her own kitchen now, but she was treating her followers to vacation content earlier this month.
-In one post, she was shown enjoying an ocean view while rocking a tiny pair of swimsuit bottoms and a white crop top.
+Olivia might be serving up looks from the comfort of her own kitchen now, but she treated her followers to vacation content earlier this month.
+In one post, she enjoyed an ocean view while rocking a tiny pair of swimsuit bottoms and a white crop top.